 "Jordan never got too excited in Hungary in the past.
 But this year we did well both in Monte Carlo and in Zeltweg, which have similar characteristics.
-So I trust.
+So I am confident.
 I like the track very much, with difficult corners where it is important to find a good tuning.
-It is one of the few circuits where the pilot can make a difference".
+It is one of the few circuits where the driver can make a difference".

-The season was high and low for both.
+The season has been high and low for both.
 The most disappointed is definitely Jarno:

 "I expected much more.
 And the team with me after last season.
 I only got to the bottom a few times, although when I did, I got points.
-This is partly a consolation, because it shows that when the car goes, I fight with the first".
+This is partly a consolation, because it shows that when the car goes fast, I fight with the first".

-"We have been through some difficult times, but we are fighting for third place in the constructors and I to finish fifth in the World Championship.
+"We have been through some difficult times, but we are fighting for third place in the constructors’ championship and I’m fighting to finish fifth in the drivers' championship.
 We want to achieve both goals".

-On the future, Trulli is sure to remain at Jordan, Benetton for its part is about to announce the renewal of Fisichella’s contract:
+On his future, Trulli is sure to remain at Jordan; Benetton, for its part, is about to announce the renewal of Fisichella’s contract:

-For the world war, both still see Schumacher favorite.
+For the world championship, both still see Schumacher as the favourite.
 Trulli:

 "At this point everything is possible.
-We will see a hard fight and to the death.
-But for me Schumacher remains favorite.
-He has paid duty in the last races, can not continue to go wrong".
+We will see a hard fight.
+But for me Schumacher is still the favourite.
+He has paid duty in the last races, and cannot continue to make mistakes".

 "We’ll have to wait until the last race to see who gets the chance.
 But Ferrari has made some progress lately, and Schumacher’s misfortune is bound to end.
-For me he will win".
+I think he will win".

 Florio explains the reasons for this decision:

 "When you work, you have to make choices, and ours were no longer reconcilable.
 Obviously not because of a single party, but reciprocally.
-I am then in Formula 1 for forty years.
+I have been in Formula 1 for forty years.
 When you get older you obviously become more intransigent".